lupyuen/lupyuen.github.io/src/sbi.md

   uintptr_t parm4, uintptr_t parm5   // Parameters 4 and 5
 ) {
   // Pass the Extension ID, Function ID and Parameters
-  // as RISC-V Registers A0 to A7
+  // in RISC-V Registers A0 to A7
   register long r0 asm("a0") = (long)(parm0);
   register long r1 asm("a1") = (long)(parm1);
   register long r2 asm("a2") = (long)(parm2);